 Here is another one called Eco Footprint Calculator that is a little easier for elementary aged kids and still equally as fun for me!

-Check out this list of 25 foods you can re-grow from scraps.
+Check out this book to help you get started.
 Find some scraps in your fridge and start growing something on Earth Day.

 This is a tricky one and can easily turn into a science project.
 Got kids who need to do a science fair project?
 This could be a fun start!

 Many genetically modified fruits and vegetables can not always be used.
 Part of the point of most genetically modified organisms is that you have to pay a big company for their seeds.
 It would defeat the point if the seeds could reproduce on their own.
 This isn’t the case for all genetically modified plants which is why I think this is a fun science experiment.
 Save seeds from an organic fruit or vegetable while also saving seeds from the same fruit or vegetable that is not organic.
 Google the proper way to germinate the seed and see which one will grow.
 Maybe both will!